FilipeLutz/FilipeLutz/README.md

 # Hi there!
 I'm **Filipe Lutz** 👋

-I am a Computer Science Graduate and Junior Marketing Executive, combining technical thinking with creativity across digital platforms, content and user-focused experiences.
+I am a **Computer Science Graduate** working as a **Junior Marketing Executive**, combining technical thinking with creativity across digital platforms, content and user-focused experiences.
 I have a strong foundation in software engineering, web development and mobile application development, with hands-on experience in coding, problem-solving and building digital solutions.

 ---